rwmutel/rgbd2colmap/README.md

         raise ValueError(f"Unknown image parser: {cfg.name}")
 ```

+General conventions is to sort parsed entities (cameras/depth maps/images) by their id for stride downsampling ( with stride optionally defined in `reconstruction.skip_n` parameter) and further matching based on id's.

 ### Camera Conventions

 Cameras have to be converted to COLMAP coordinate system and be compatible with Gaussian Splatting COLMAP parser, that is: